cert-manager/cert-manager/README.md

 The default value of `LEGO_URL` is the Let's Encrypt **staging environment**.
 If you want to get "real" certificates you have to configure their production env.

+If you change the `LEGO_URL`, it is required that you delete the existing secret `kube-lego-account` and all certificates you want to request from the new URL.

 ### how kube-lego works

 As soon as the kube-lego daemon is running, it will create a user account with LetsEncrypt, make a service resource, and look for ingress resources that have this annotation: